strohs/aws-cda-notes/study-notes.md

 ### DynamoDB Query vs Scan
 #### Queries
-* a query operation finds items in a table using only primary key attribute values.
+* (E) a query operation finds items in a table using only primary key attribute values.
 You must provide a partition attribute name and distinct value to search for.
 * you can optionally provide a sort key attribute name and value and use a comparison operator to refine search results
-* By default, a query returns all of the data attributes for items with the specified primary keys; however, you can use **ProjectionExpression** parameter so that the query only returns some of the attributes rather than all of them
+* (E) By default, a query returns all of the data attributes for items with the specified primary keys; however, you can use ```ProjectionExpression``` parameter so that the query only returns some of the attributes rather than all of them
-* Query results are always sorted by the sort key.
+* (E) Query results are always sorted by the sort key.
 If the data type of the sort key is a number, the results are returned in numeric order; otherwise, the results are returned in order of the ASCII character code values.
-By default the sort order is ascending, to reverse the order, set the **ScanIndexForward** parameter to **false**
+By default the sort order is ascending, to reverse the order, set the ```ScanIndexForward``` parameter to **false**
 * by default, queries are always eventually consistent but can be changed to strongly consistent

 #### Scans
-* a scan operation examines every item in the table and returns all of the data attributes for every item.
-However, you can use the **ProjectionExpression** parameter so that the scan only returns some of the attributes, rather than all of them
+* (E) a scan operation examines every item in the table and returns all of the data attributes for every item.
+However, you can use the ```ProjectionExpression``` parameter so that the scan only returns some of the attributes, rather than all of them

 #### What to use?
 Query vs Scan?